Ischaemic Affairs of the Heart

 • Very gentle daily exercise at first, increasing to more as the weeks go by

-• No lifting more than 2kg with my right arm for a week, to prevent the cannula and wrist incisions from opening
+• For the next week, no lifting more than 2kg with my right arm, to prevent the cannula and wrist incisions from opening

 • Use the small bottle of Glyceryl Trinitrate spray provided to temporary relieve any angina (chest pain)